Ticket Definitions v3: Sample Use Cases & Flows

 Let customers know when ticket sales for an event begin.
 You can send automated notifications to customers with email or push notifications.
 These notifications make customers aware of ticket availability so they can secure their tickets promptly.

-Note: This flow assumes your customers already have the ability to subscribe to your newsletters.
+Note: This flow assumes customers already have the ability to subscribe to a site's newsletters.

 To send notifications about the start of ticket sales, follow these steps:

-2. Retrieve the salePeriod.startDate field value, and write your code so that the value can be passed to your marketing tool.
+2. Retrieve the salePeriod.startDate, and write code so that the value can be passed to a marketing tool.

-3. Request and filter the list of subscribers in your external marketing tool based on customers subscription status for the current event.
+3. Request and filter the list of subscribers in an external marketing tool based on customers subscription status for the current event.

-4. When the ticket sale start date arrives, send notifications to your customers who have opted in to receive marketing emails.
+4. When the ticket sale start date arrives, send notifications to the customers who have opted in to receive marketing emails.